Don't shoot the messenger--Sweet Potatoes and Sugar cravings could be craving for fat

 Experiment with removing sweet potato along with grains, beans and sugars.
 Watch your digestive system get happy!
 Then try a week or two deliberately eating sweet potatoes and watch for gas or disturbed blood sugar.
 If it occurs, you have your answer – avoid except in occasional small quantities.

-Started Paleo/Primal Apr 2012 at 9st 7lbs.Got down to 8st 4lbs October 2012 and have been maintaining between 8st 4lbs-8st 7lbs since.
+Started Paleo/Primal Apr 2012 at 9st 9lbs.Got down to 8st 4lbs October 2012 and have been maintaining between 8st 4lbs-8st 7lbs since.
+If you want it enough you won't keep finding excuses to not do it.

 Very interesting!
 I must say I've less gas and my upper tummy is less bloated - eating primal !